NovaStreamCA/causeway5-importer/README.md

 - Export cron: `causeway_cron_export_hook` (twice daily, headless ON only)
 - Housekeeping: `causeway_clear_cron_hook` (hourly)

+## Updates via GitHub (public repo)

+This plugin is configured to update directly from GitHub Releases.

+How to publish an update:

+1) Bump the Version in `causeway/causeway.php` (e.g., 1.1.0).
+2) Create a GitHub Release with tag `v1.1.0` (or `1.1.0`).

+Notes:
+- No asset zip required.
+The updater uses GitHub's zipball and automatically renames the extracted folder to `causeway/` so the update installs cleanly.
+- Tokens are NOT required when the repo is public.
+- WordPress checks periodically; visiting the Plugins screen triggers a check.
+You can also force-check via a management plugin or a transient clear.

 ## Security

 - The headless notification uses `x-causeway-secret` header.
 Ensure the public site validates it.